-- The fire-detection device must be activated - The low pressure switch must make contact as sprinkler-operation opening results in the loss of pneumatic-system pressure
+- The fire-detection device must be activated - ♦ The PORV, air pressure operated pilot valve must be activated by the loss of pneumatic system pressure due to sprinkler operation and pneumatic pressure release.

-These two conditions must simultaneously coexist in the Cross-Zone Releasing Control Panel, which only then energizes the Solenoid Valve, causing the Bermad Water Control Valve to open and allow water flow into the piping system.
+Causing the Bermad Water Control Valve to open and allow water flow into the piping system.